So you’re interested in teaching English abroad, but feeling a little bit overwhelmed by the whole process? Don’t worry -- you’re not alone.

 For teaching jobs in destinations such as South Korea, China, Japan, and the Middle East, enlisting the help of a recruiter is both common and effective.
 Latin America and Europe, however -- not as much.

-As we said earlier, your best bet for lining up a job in Latin American and Europe before you leave is to go through a government sponsored program (in France there's the Teaching Assistant Program, in Spain, the North American Language and Culture Assistants Program, in Colombia the Teach English Colombia (TEC) program, and in Chile English Opens Doors).
+As we said earlier, your best bet for lining up a job in Latin American and Europe before you leave is to go through a government sponsored program (in France there's the Teaching Assistant Program, in Spain, the North American Language and Culture Assistants Program, and in Chile English Opens Doors).

 Like any field, building relationships is a crucial part of landing the job you want teaching abroad.